How Dropbox helps multi-campus Arizona State operate as one university

 Spread across five palm-dotted campuses in the Phoenix area, Arizona State University strives to provide quality programs and operate as “one university in many places.”
 To help faculty and staff deliver on this mission, the largest public university in the US recently recruited some assistance: Dropbox.

-The new system can also integrate with the existing ASU access control systems, and offers business continuity features allowing the roll back to previous versions of documents, unlimited recovery of deleted files and automated file backups.
-Dropbox for Education has already been incorporated into select departments at ASU, with full enterprise deployment expected by the end of the calendar year.
+The new system can also integrate with the existing ASU access control systems and offers business continuity features, allowing the rollback to previous versions of documents, unlimited recovery of deleted files, and automated file backups.